kube-green/kube-green.github.io/docs/advanced/uninstall.md

 ## Operator Lifecycle Manager (OLM)

-To uninstall the operator from the cluster, follow [this guide](https://olm.operatorframework.io/docs/tasks/uninstall-operator/).
+To uninstall kube-green from the cluster, follow [this guide](https://olm.operatorframework.io/docs/tasks/uninstall-operator/).